Kong/kubernetes-ingress-controller/deploy/gke.md

-## Install Kong on a Google Kubernetes Engine cluster
+## Install Kong Ingress on a Google Kubernetes Engine cluster

 #### Requirements